localcosmos/localcosmos-server/docs/installation_tutorial.rst

 			path('api/', include('localcosmos_server.api.urls')),
 		]

-If you plan to run a django development server, add the following at the bottom of ``urls.py``.
+As long as you run the django development server, add the following at the bottom of ``urls.py``.
 	.. code-block:: python

 		# remove these lines after development